 Review: The Webflow platform

-Review the core parts of the Webflow platform and how the pieces connect.
+Review the core parts of Webflow and how they work together.

 Collaboration